AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/mongodb-data-modeling.md

 ## Variable Object Keys {#varobjectkeys}

-Collections that include objects with variable object keys are not replicated in [!DNL MBI].
+Collections that include objects with variable object keys are not replicated in [!DNL Commerce Intelligence].
 For example:

 ```bash
     {